richardvanthof/Enigmini-cracker/README.md

   -  Generating all versions of a certain setting ('generate functions)
   -  Evaluating if a certain setting is correct and if the output contains natural language (aka. fitness functions).
     - currently doing this using ngrams and wordlists

-## Answers
-a.
-If you invert the input, divide the string into blocks of 7 (since 7-bit ascii is a valid thing) and look up what chars the incomplete ascii blocks could you get a set of characters that form 'Sushi?'
-b.
-The program outputted the lyric "IK KEN GEEN ANDERE LANDEN, ZELFS AL BEN IK ER GEWEEST" which is a lyric from a song called 'Liefs uit London.'
-Therefore this is the awnser.
-c.
-The program outputed the lyric "ALS ER EEN WEDSTRIJD ZOU ZIJN VOOR FRUIT.
-EN ZE DEELDEN MEDAILLES UIT."
-This is a lyric from a song titled 'Banaan.'
-Therefore this is the answer.